Skip to main content

 (4) Service Plan Section is completed on the APS Computer System describing how the emergency fund expenditures reduce risk, address needs, and prevent the need for future Emergency Fund expenditures; and

-(5) Circumstance reviews and approvals made by the APS specialist IV or designee and APS district director or designee are documented in the APS Computer System Notes Section.
+(5) APS specialist IV's or designee's and APS district director's or designee's reviews of the circumstances and approvals are documented in the APS Computer System Notes Section.

 (b) APS cases in which an Emergency Fund request is made, remain open until the APS specialist is notified of all pending claim payments.